Cheap Flights from Atlanta to San Juan

 With San Juan just one hour ahead of Atlanta (during EST), adjusting to island time is simple, maximizing your vacation from the moment you land.

-Visa & Entry Information
+Visa & Entry Requirements — San Juan

-Requirement: No passport required for US citizens
+No passport required for US citizens

 Puerto Rico is a US territory — no passport, visa, or customs required for US citizens.
 It's a domestic flight.
 You only need a valid government-issued photo ID (driver's license or state ID).
 This makes San Juan the easiest Caribbean destination for US travelers.

-- Currency: US Dollar (USD)
+| Currency | US Dollar (USD) |

-- Timezone: Atlantic Standard Time (AST / UTC-4)
+| Timezone | Atlantic Standard Time (AST / UTC-4) |

-- Language: Spanish and English
+| Language | Spanish and English |

-Frequently Asked Questions
+Frequently Asked Questions — Atlanta to San Juan Flights

 - What's the typical flight duration from Atlanta to San Juan?